Introduction & Free Business Starter Checklist

 Purchase Your Domain Name

 Now that your searches are out of the way, the next step is to purchase your domain name.
 I currently use Google Domains for all my domain purchases.
 I previously used GoDaddy, but their prices for domain renewals have gone up considerably over the last several years.
 Because of this, I decided to switch to Google Domains.
-As of late 2019, their price is the same for new domains or renewals – $12 per year.
+As of 2020, their price is the same for new domains or renewals – $12 per year.
 You can purchase your domain here.

 Purchase Website Hosting